GFMA submitted a response to the FSB consultative document on "Enhancing Third-Party Risk Management and Oversight."

 GFMA has worked with its members and policymakers to promote cybersecurity practices that support the policy objectives of both regulators and firms in an efficient manner.

-GFMA and IIF Discussion Draft Principles Supporting the Strengthening of Operational Resilience Maturity in Financial Services
+GFMA and IIF Priorities for Strengthening Global Operational Resilience Maturity in Financial Services

-The Global Financial Markets Association (GFMA) and the Institute of International Finance (IIF) have released together “Discussion Draft Principles Supporting the Strengthening of Operational Resilience Maturity in Financial Services.”
-These principles support the financial industry’s efforts to continuously improve and strengthen the level of operational resilience for the firms, the customers, markets, the sector, and the broader economies they support nationally and across the globe.
+The Global Financial Markets Association (GFMA) and Institute of International Finance (IIF) have published a joint paper – “2021 Priorities for Strengthening Global Operational Resilience Maturity in Financial Services” – that sets out how to continuously improve and strengthen the level of operational resilience in the financial system for the benefit of customers, markets, and the broader economy in countries across the world.